ICERS 2026, 1st - 3rd July 2026, Zagreb, Croatia

 Application Details:

-We encourage all students submitting abstracts to consider applying once the official announcement is released.
+We encourage all PhD students and young scientists who submitted abstracts to consider applying for the travel grant.